ArGilfea/TRU-IMP/ReadMe.md

 This will expand the whole segmentation around its center of mass.
 Each factor representes an axis.

 The units are proportions (unitless), with 1 being an identity expansion.
+### Reflection
+This will reflect the whole segmentation along an axis centered on the center of mass.
+The choice of axis will determine along which axis the segmentation is reflected, 0 being axis, 1 being coronal, and 2 being sagittal.
 ## Error Bar Schemes:
 ### Linear Shift:
 This will take a given segmentation and shift it by